Skip Navigation

 Button to show lessons.

-1. Analyze theories of male selection.
+1. Identify theories of mate selection.

-3. Discuss marital success factors based upon maturity level, a potential lifestyle, the strengths and weaknesses of relationships, and the acceptability of the strengths and weaknesses of a possible mate.
+2. Discuss marital success factors based upon maturity level, a potential lifestyle, the strengths and weaknesses of relationships, and the acceptability of the strengths and weaknesses of a possible mate.

-4. Define roles and identify topics to be discussed prior to marriage.
+3. Identify topics to be discussed prior to marriage.

 Identify the purposes of the engagement period.